albertaw/combinator/README.md

 ## Getting Started

+The APK file is located in the app/release folder.
 You can play the game on an emulator or your device.
 First download [Android Studio](https://developer.android.com/studio).
 Open this project in Android Studio.
 To use the emulator go to tools->AVD Manager.